omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - change "schedule for all athletes buttons" to "schedule for multiple athletes"
   - then go to athlete select page and schedule select page
 - change results for strength workout to use sets/reps/weights
-  - still haven't figured out proper positioning but have created multiple result adds for each strength exercise
 - still need to handle result media files better
 - put strength workouts in workout_list in workouts view
-- change createstrengthworkoutform to allow for multiple movements and varying reps per each set as well as weight
+- change createstrengthworkoutform to allow for varying reps per each set as well as weight
 - can add a class if statement to the create_workout.html class="{% if user.default_sport == 'specific sport' %}default_form{%endif%}
 - need to alter views (create workout view and all views that show info on workouts) to display properly if its a strength workout or general workout
 - need to download itertools and use its chain function to combine querysets
   - may not need to do this since I modified WorkoutInstance to be for workouts and strength workouts
   - can use if instance.workout or if instance.strength_workout to diferentiate in templates etc.
-  - may need this for workout_list view for combininb both types of workout models
+  - may need this for workout_list view for combining both types of workout models
 - don't forget to remove all "for testing purposes" code in templates like schedule_instance etc.
 - add clean validation to create group form so that groups can't be created with the same name under the same user
 - create all named workouts and create dropdown filter for them
   - can make a dropdown list of only named workouts
   - would likely add to movement_list.py or something
-- currently an athlete can see if a workout is scheduled for another date even if that workout is hidden for that date.
-  - they can see this in the edit schedule and delete schedule pages
-  - change this in a view somewhere?
-  - possibly in the delete/edit schedule views for date choices.
-  - make an if statement saying if date >= date to unhide, dont show it in list unless you are a coach
 - change workoutinstance_detail so when sent to from calendar it shows only the results from that day
   - add a show all results button that then shows everything.
   - may not be able to do this as it is from a <a> get_absolute_url. would need to add a hidden input.